 That’s the reason why you have to know your customer’s behavior.

-Let’s look at some convenient occasions to ask for a testimonial.
-And you’ll get some bonus templates for each.
+Let’s look at some convenient occasions to ask for a full client testimonial and form.
+And you’ll get some bonus testimonial templates for each.

 Check-in after a product purchase

 Catching your customer at their best – after enjoying your product/service is a great way to receive fantastic feedback!